 Other Classroom Procedures

-Creating a classroom with flexible seating changes some of the other procedures in your classroom.
+Creating a flexible seating classroom changes some of the other procedures in your day and your classroom management.
 A few things to consider when you implement flexible seating:

 - Where will you keep student supplies?
 Will they have individual bins or use community supplies?